sbinet/clang-cms/README.txt

 cmake .
 make

 inside the clang_cms folder.
+If you need to disable the CMS-specific filters, you can to so in CMakeLists.txt.
 If you encounter problems with missing files or directories, you may need to edit the file CMakeLists.txt to adapt it to your specific build configuration.

 The CMS specific checkers have now been compiled into an external library in clang_cms/lib.